-Nut free apricot bliss balls are quick and easy to whip up and make a delicious, healthy lunchbox or afterschool snack.
+Nut free apricot bliss balls are quick and easy to whip up and make a delicious, healthy snack for lunch boxes or on the go.

-When my big boy graduated kindy last year, the chef at the center gave each child the most gorgeous gift.
+When my big boy graduated kindy, the chef at the center gave each child the most gorgeous gift.

 She put together a little laminated recipe book with some of their favourite recipes and a personalised note on the front page.